 Dealing With Test Anxiety During Medical School

-Testing anxiety is probably the single most common problem students report to me, and it can be a real bear to deal with.
+Test anxiety in medical school is probably the single most common problem students report to me, and it can be a real bear to deal with.
 If you have testing anxiety, you know how disheartening it can be: You’ve put in hours and hours on topic review, you’ve done practice question after practice question, and then suddenly you take a practice test and all that hard-earned knowledge is buried under a slab of nerves.
 It sucks, and let me tell you – I have been there.

 Before we get into a specific discussion on techniques you can use to reduce stress, let’s talk about an important fact: low levels of stress contribute to memory formation both on a neurobiological level (we can visualize increased synaptic connectivity in brain regions associated with memory consolidation) and on a practical level (we can see better results from students who memorize in the context of low-levels stressors)., Importantly, higher levels of stress actively detract from memory formation.